ColdHeat/PsNeePy/README.md

     In my PS1 I soldered [stranded wire](https://amzn.to/2IaBHcL) onto [jumpers into a breadboard](https://amzn.to/2llKUG7).

-    To reduce the amount of soldering I do and also make it easier to take apart later, I then use [more jumpers](https://amzn.to/2lloqoE) to connect to the NodeMCU.
+    To reduce the amount of soldering and also make removal, I use [more jumpers](https://amzn.to/2lloqoE) to connect the ESP8266 to the breadboard.

 7. Reboot the PS1.
 While the PS1 is on, the `MicroPython-xxxxxx` SSID should be available and you should be able to connect to it and update the modchip.

-    **Note:** You can connect the NodeMCU to your network so that you do not need to connect to the `MicroPython-xxxxxx` network but I've never done it.
+    **Note:** You can connect the ESP8266 to your network so that you do not need to connect to the `MicroPython-xxxxxx` network instead.

 ## Known Working PS1 Models